Donaim/miseq-workflow-pres/slides.md

 Conceptually, the requisition ties three things together.
 It ties a person or a coded participant ID, it ties the kind of sample that will arrive in the lab, and it ties the type of answer we promise to return, like a resistance interpretation or an intactness analysis.

+The form on the right is our standard V3 requisition form.
-We accept requisitions that look differently too.
+But we accept requisitions that look differently too.
 For example, LifeLabs has their own format.
 It's the job of data techs to interpret custom requisitions and enter them into QAI.

 -->